A push for gun control is pledged once more in wake of Boulder shooting

-Gun-control advocates have tried to push through these initiatives over the past decade, but Republicans and gun-rights advocates have long throttled these efforts, and have continued to speak out against reform, even after two mass shootings in a week left eighteen victims in Colorado and Atlanta.
+Gun-control advocates have tried to push through these initiatives over the past decade, but Republicans and gun rights advocates have long throttled these efforts, and have continued to speak out against changes, even after two mass shootings in a week left 18 dead in Colorado and Atlanta.

 Boulder Mayor Sam Weaver (D) said in an interview with The Washington Post on Wednesday that he would fight for stronger gun-control laws.

-“I intend to advocate strongly, so I will testify down at the statehouse, I will do whatever I can at the federal level,” said Weaver, who spoke Wednesday with President Biden about the shooting and next steps.
+“I intend to advocate strongly, so I will testify down at the statehouse, I will do whatever I can at the federal level,” said Weaver, who spoke Wednesday with Biden about the shooting and next steps.
 “The fight is not over because of the tragedy of Monday.
 We will continue, I will continue to work on this issue as much as I can.”

 Weaver also said his city would appeal a ruling by a Boulder County district judge that blocked the city’s 2018 ban on assault weapons less than two weeks before the rampage.